SynclerScrapers/repository.synclerscrapers/README.md

 6. Open Syncler > Settings > Provider packages and browse the "My repository" section

 _Note: If provisioning did not happen automatically, go back to Syncler Installer and press the "Provision" button._

-Method 2: Entering package URL
-1. Choose "Install Express source provider packages".
-2. Enter the code on the website given to you in the popup.
-3. Copy and paste the package URL `https://raw.githubusercontent.com/SynclerScrapers/repository.synclerscrapers/main/express/openscraper.json` when asked.
-4. Press next on the website
-5. Success!
-Press Done in the app and you are done.

 > #### How do I manage my provider(s)?